SaskTel Accessibility Plan (2023 - 2026)

 - The cost and complexity of technology.

-In response to the feedback received, SaskTel is presently undertaking the following:
+In response to the feedback received, SaskTel has undertaken the following:

 6. The procurement of goods, services and facilities

-For this topic, only internal feedback was received.
-Feedback received from internal employees focused on the need to ensure any new systems and software procured includes accessibility features to prevent further barriers moving forward.
+For this topic, feedback focused on the need to ensure any new systems and software procured includes accessibility features to prevent further barriers moving forward.

 In response to the feedback received: